pnkraemer/probdiffeq/docs/examples_benchmarks/solvers_solutions/dynamic_output_scales.md

 # Dynamic and non-dynamic solvers

-You can choose between a `ivpsolvers.CalibrationFreeSolver()` (which does not calibrate the output-scale), a `ivpsolvers.MLESolver()` (which calibrates a global output scale via quasi-maximum-likelihood-estimation), and a `ivpsolvers.DynamicSolver()`, which calibrates a time-varying, piecewise constant output-scale via "local' quasi-maximum-likelihood estimation, similar to how ODE solver estimate local errors.
+You can choose between a `ivpsolvers.solver_calibrationfree()` (which does not calibrate the output-scale), a `ivpsolvers.solver_mle()` (which calibrates a global output scale via quasi-maximum-likelihood-estimation), and a `ivpsolvers.solver_dynamic()`, which calibrates a time-varying, piecewise constant output-scale via "local' quasi-maximum-likelihood estimation, similar to how ODE solver estimate local errors.

 But are these good for?
-In short: choose a `DynamicSolver` if your ODE output-scale varies quite strongly, and choose an `MLESolver` otherwise.
+In short: choose a `solver_dynamic` if your ODE output-scale varies quite strongly, and choose an `solver_mle` otherwise.

 For example, consider the numerical solution of a linear ODE with fixed steps: